 From here, just communicate what you see and then save.

-If your team has copious amount of items, consider reviewing my bonus material on filters and views below to bring up those items every time you log in.
+If your team has a copious amount of items, consider reviewing my bonus material on filters and views below to bring up those items every time you log in.
 TFS, Github, or Tortoise SVN users also get a worklog shortcut (again, see the Source Control section below).

 Update workflow step